By Nick Macchione and Joanne Lynn

 The Center for Medicare & Medicaid Innovation within the Centers for Medicare & Medicaid Services should enable a few communities, like San Diego, to work intensely with their elderly population to demonstrate how a highly reliable and efficient aging care system could be developed for the elders who must live with disabilities and illnesses.
 Funding should aim to stay within current aggregate costs to elders, families, communities, states, and the federal government, but some funds would be directed to reforms that benefit all elders and their families—such as workforce training, caregiver support, dental care, and so forth.
 Many communities likely would join and build this future—just in time for the aging of America.

 Nick Macchione serves as San Diego County’s director of the Health and Human Services Agency, which serves over 1.3 million people.
 He is also the architect and strategist of “Live Well San Diego.”
 He is a fellow of the American College of Healthcare Executives, a Public Health Leadership Scholar with the Public Health Institute/Federal CDC, and a Creating Healthier Communities Fellow of the American Hospital Association.
 Macchione holds master’s degrees from Columbia University and NYU specializing in leadership, management, and policy.
-He is a member of the Steering Committee of the Reforming States Group.
+He serves vice chair of the Milbank Memorial Funds’ Reforming States Group.

 Read Joanne Lynn‘s biography.